In a large mixing bowl combine the flours, chia seeds and salt.

 Dust the work surface with a gluten-free flour blend then roll the pastry out into a circle large enough to line a 25cm tart tin.

-Once you have lined the pastry in the tin and neatened the edges with a knife, place greaseproof paper over the pastry, so it comes up the sides, then fill the tin with baking beans.
+Once you have lined the pastry in the tin and neatened the edges with a knife, place baking parchment over the pastry, so it comes up the sides, then fill the tin with baking beans.

 Place the tart tin in the oven for 20 minutes.
 Take out of the oven then remove the baking beans and parchment and brush the surface of the pastry with the beaten egg.